Facebook Pixel Arrest History Disclosure Process | Western Kentucky University

 4. If any of the information on their disclosure form changes after a student has applied (for instance, they are convicted of another criminal offense or their legal situation has changed), they are under a duty to disclose this information to the institution to update their application.

 With respect to criminal activities that occur subsequent to enrollment, the conduct process is the sole venue for addressing such behaviors.
 Students have a reporting requirement and must bring to the attention of The Office of Student Conduct any criminal convictions obtained against them.
-Upon learning of a criminal charge or conviction against a student, The Office of Student Conduct may impose interim suspension, may initiate the judicial process for dishonesty*, may initiate the judicial process based on the behavior, and/or may initiate the judicial process for violation of local, state or federal law.
+Upon learning of a criminal charge or conviction against a student, The Office of Student Conduct may request additional information for review impose an interim suspension, may initiate the student conduct process and impose a behavior agreement based on the behavior, and/or may initiate the judicial process for violation of local, state or federal law.

 5. Additionally, each student must provide a statement agreeing to abide by the University’s rules and regulations.
 Each applicant is provided relevant information for rules and regulations found in ‘The Student Handbook’ https://www.wku.edu/studentconduct/